 Please note:

-Please click here for more information about the 2023 Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA
+Please click here for more information about the 2024 Winn-AACR Design and Implementation of Clinical Trials Workshop, an essential program element to the Winn CDA.

 Robert A. Winn Clinical Investigator Pathway Program (Winn CIPP) Mentoring

-Each scholar will serve as a mentor to an URiM medical student during the first summer of their program.
-308 URiM medical students (60/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.
+Each scholar will serve as a mentor to a disadvantaged background (as defined by NIH) medical student during the first summer of their program.
+316 URiM medical students (63/year) will participate in a 6- to 8-week summer immersion program working in community-based clinical research organizations to learn the basics of clinical trials and community outreach, education, and engagement efforts.

 Clinical Research Focus Areas